vercel/next.js/README.md

 })
 ```

+### Images and other static files

+Create a folder called `static` in your project root directory.
+You can place images and other static assets there.
+Reference them from JS files with the path to the static directory.
+For example, from `/pages` use `../static/file-name.jpg`

 ### `<head>` side effects

 We expose a built-in component for appending elements to the `<head>` of the page.